-These instructions relate only to the Vokèra condensing 60/100mm concentric flue system.
-For specific details on the installation of the 80/125mm concentric flue system please refer to the instructions supplied.
-The vertical flue terminal can be connected directly to the appliance flue outlet.
-Alternatively, an extension or bend can be connected to the appliance flue outlet if desired, however if additional bends are fitted, a reduction must be made to the maximum flue length (see table below).
+NOTE: If more convenient, the vertical flue connector can be attached to the vertical flue terminal/extension before connecting it to the appliance.

+Additional bends and/or extensions can be connected to the terminal connector if desired, however if additional bends are fitted, a reduction must be made to the maximum flue length (see table below).

 Reduction for bends

-Bend Reduction in maximum flue length for each bend 45° bend 1.0 metre (60/100) - 1.0 metre (80/125) 90° bend 1.0 metre (60/100) - 1.0 metre (80/125)
+Bend Reduction in maximum flue length for each bend

+45° bend 1.0 metre

+90° bend 1.0 metre